kwaldenphd/python-authoring-environments/README.md

 Replit (generally) worked for (most of) our needs.
 But it ran into problems with more complex programs or programs involving external files/datasets/etc. Now, we're going to install Python on your local computer, using a distribution called Anaconda.

-What is Anaconda?
-"Anaconda is a open-source distribution of the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment.
+<blockquote>"Anaconda is a open-source distribution of the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment.
 The distribution includes data-science packages suitable for Windows, Linux, and macOS.
-It is developed and maintained by Anaconda, Inc., which was founded by Peter Wang and Travis Oliphant in 2012" ([Wikipedia](https://en.wikipedia.org/wiki/Anaconda_(Python_distribution))).
+It is developed and maintained by Anaconda, Inc., which was founded by Peter Wang and Travis Oliphant in 2012." (<a href="https://en.wikipedia.org/wiki/Anaconda_(Python_distribution)">Wikipedia</a>)</blockquote>

 The Anaconda environment includes a number of specific tools and programs, including:
 - JupyterLab